Alternative historical interpretations of Joan of Arc: Survival

 Several impostors claimed to be Joan of Arc after the execution date.
 The most successful was Jeanne (or Claude) des Armoises.
 Claude des Armoises married the knight Robert des Armoises and claimed to be Joan of Arc in 1436.
 She gained the support of Joan of Arc's brothers.
 She carried on the charade until 1440, gaining gifts and subsidies.
 One chronicle states, "In this year there came a young girl who said she was the Maid of France and played her role so well that many were duped by her, and especially the greatest nobles."

 Some modern authors attempt to revive this claim by asserting that some other victim was substituted for Joan of Arc at the stake.
 The likelihood of this is extremely thin, since the trial of nullification records sworn testimony from numerous witnesses who were present at the execution and confirmed her identity.

-E. Cobham Brewer wrote in his nineteenth century volume Brewer's Dictionary of Phrase and Fable:
+E. Cobham Brewer wrote in his 1870 volume Brewer's Dictionary of Phrase and Fable:

 The revisionist theory described by Brewer has been criticized on a number of grounds, including the significant number of eyewitnesses to Joan's execution, as well as the fact that Claude des Armoises subsequently confessed before a number of witnesses on multiple occasions to being an impostor.

-Graeme Donald also argues that Joan was not burned and that much of the story of Joan of Arc is a myth.
+Graeme Donald also argues that Joan was not executed for witchcraft and that much of the story of Joan of Arc is a myth.
 He says there are no accounts or portraits of Joan of Arc's victories during her time period, nor is she mentioned as a commander of the French army by Chastellain.
 He states that the most definitive work of her trial and rehabilitation trial, which are the basis for her story, was created by Jules Quicherat between 1841 and 1849, after he discovered a cache of documents relating to her trial.
 Quicherat did compile one of the first valid edition of her trial and the rehabilitation trial proceedings, but the existence of the records of Joan's trial and retrial were known before Quicherat collected and collated them.
 The original sources of the rehabilitation sources have been further verified, edited and amplified by Pierre DuParc's translation published in 1988.